dmetzgar/gomode13h/content/posts/cadencejavawin.md

 *src/main/java/com.uber.cadence.samples/hello*.
 Right click on one of the sample classes and choose **Run '-classname-.main()'** or
 **Debug '-classname-.main()'**.
 The first time it's run, there will be a null pointer exception in the console.
 Add the environment variable, run again, and it should work.

+Another way to approach this is to add the USER environment variable to your user profile and logout/login.
+Then you don't have to setup configurations for each sample.